 Having now been in social service for a few years, Anson finds that his perception of it has changed.
 “Initially, I thought social service was just about helping people but I understood over time that there was more to it than meets the eye.
 Social service has been growing year by year with capable organisations that are professionally operated.
 The public misconception that it is just about volunteering and cannot be a career – is changing.
 In addition, I realised that it takes more than just passion or heart work in social service, it requires unwavering conviction,” he claims.
 Anson recently completed his further studies in social work and hopes to continue excelling in his role and contributing to his organisation.

 A role in centre management is one of many in Social Service.
-To find out more, click here.
+To find out more, read about a career in services and programme management..